 Slide launcher and SwipePad probably offer you the quickest access to your favorite apps.
 Google Gesture Search lets you draw out letters or numbers to search, which may not exactly encourage safer driving.
 Twisty allows you to twist your phone in your hand to launch apps, which again is not a great feature to use when behind the wheel.

 Using these apps while driving may mean prolonged use of your smartphone and result in draining the battery more quickly than usual.
-You might want to consider using an app like the free Autosleeper, which works by switching your device to standby when you turn the engine off and fires it up when you start the car again.
+You might want to consider using an app that switches your device to standby when you turn the engine off and fires it up when you start the car again.

 Whichever combination of apps you decide to install and use, hopefully the technology will help you to stay safer on the road.